kaczmarj/ProjectManagement/ME-MYSELF-I/Weekly-meetings.md

 - complete the nipype testing pull request
 - neurodocker refactor
 - outline the neurodocker paper
-- train a niftynet model on all of gablab's aparc+aseg data, and train that trained model on the mindboggle 101 dataset.
+- train a niftynet model on all of gablab's aparc+aseg data, and test that trained model on the mindboggle 101 dataset.
 - create a pure tensorflow/keras version of a niftynet model